Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/assets/Sprint Document 1.md

 # Sprint Summary
 ## **Sprint Reflection and summary**
-I originally planned on acheiving only moving enemies in my game.
+I originally planned on achieving only moving enemies in my game.
 However I also ended up adding shooting bullets through mouse press.
 I also added ladder logic in my physics engine and key press.

-My end users so far are guiding me into making decsisions such as having a mouse press for shooting bullets instead of a key press.
+My end users so far are guiding me into making decisions such as having a mouse press for shooting bullets instead of a key press.
 I also found that allowing the bullets to shoot in any direction is easier to achieve through mouse press is easier than key press.

-I acheived more in my sprint than I planned on doing, and have my kanban board to help me decide what I need to work on next sprint.
+I achieved more in my sprint than I planned on doing, and have my kanban board to help me decide what I need to work on next sprint.

 ## **Major Changes and Achievements Described**
 - Moving enemies added